 As the name suggests, this service manages the updates Windows 10.
 Without starting this service, it will be impossible to install the latest updateof yours Windows 10.
 For this reason, we suggest that you never deactivate this service Windows 10.
 The time period in which this service pushes the processor (CPU) of a PC up to 100% or demands excessive hard disk, is limited.
 This usually happens on the period of an update in background or when it is verified integrity an update a Windows 10.

 How can we deactivate / activate Update Orchestrator Service on Windows 10

 Being a service of Windows 10, we will find this one in control Panel → Administration Tool → Services (or search for "services").

 In the service list, we run up to "Update Orchestrator Service" and open the service options.

 By default, this service starts manually, under “Local System".
 From the options panel, we can stop it "Stop" - it will start at the next request of Windows Update - or we can disable it altogether.
 We set “Startup type: Disabled"

-We remind you that after you set this service to "disabled", the updates Windows 10 will no longer be able to install on your operating system.
-You will no longer receive any driver updates, security updates or software updates.
-Therefore, we recommend that you leave the manual and stop it only if you need all the system resources at one point.
+We remind you that after you set this service to "disabled", the updates Windows 10 they will no longer be able to be installed on your operating system.
+You will no longer receive driver updates, security updates, or software updates.
+Therefore, we recommend that you leave it in the manual and interrupt it only if at some point you need all the system resources.
 Allowing the process to start after the first restart.